 Upcoming Workshops ~ Live Stream on Zoom

 In front of your screen too much and feeling the negative affects?
 We have assembled the best practices to help soothe tired eyes and strengthen your vision, with practices you can do every day.
-Led by Behavioral Optometrist Marc Grossman, O.D., and yoga teacher Daniel Orlansky, the Intro to this 5 week series is free.
-The series will begin a week later, introducing the best of eastern and western methods for improving eye health, practices you can do every day.
+Led by Behavioral Optometrist Marc Grossman, O.D., and yoga teacher Daniel Orlansky, this workshop will introduce the best of eastern and western methods for improving eye health, practices you can do every day.

 You will learn: